What to do when I feel stressed out and unhappy

 • Talking with people that REALLY care about you will greatly relieve your stress and help you better understand yourself.
 When I feel isolated, I often call my parents or my closest cousins and it helps a ton because I know they really care.
 It is a misconception of our society not to complain or talk about our own problems to others.
 Moderate complaining or discussion is healthy.

-• Reset your mind through more sleep, meditation, exercise, shopping, going crazy can help refresh your mind, and keep yourselves out of the thought loop.
+• Reset your mind through more sleep, meditation, exercise, shouting can help refresh your mind, and keep yourselves out of the thought loop.
 And through this emptying mind process, you can often find better solutions to your problems at hand.
 Sleep is underrated so sleep enough!
-Having good food, listening to music, doing shopping, watching movies can also support.
-Doing stupid things like reading 9gag or jumping around can also help :) The key is...for the moment, just forget about achievements, performance, people and focus more on relaxing, enjoying, and live your life.
+Having good food, listening to music, doing shopping, or doing stupid things like jumping around or shouting can also help!
+The key is...for the moment, just forget about achievements, at least for one day.

-There are also two thinking tools that may help you better orient your paradigm:
+There are also few thinking tools that may help you better orient your mindset:

 • First, stress or disappointment happens to everyone, including smart people, rich or poor, famous or not famous.
 Everyone has their own problems, e.g., rich people worries about their business day in and day out.
 It is just part of our life.
-Facebook "happy" posts are all superficial and short-lived.
+Facebook "happy" posts are all superficial.

 • Second, there is always white in black, and black in white.
 Famous people can become infamous overnight.
 Rich people can become bankrupt overnight.
 Smart people can get overly confident and arrogant.
 Steve Job, the CEO of Apple, got kicked out of his very own company.
 But because of this event, he came back even stronger and lead Apple to be one of the most valuable companies in the world (he quoted in his book that he is kicked out is the most fortunate thing that happens to his life).
 Things are not always it seems.
 Here is the key: When in a bad situation, we should think that there is only getting better.
 When in a good situation, we should be extremely cautious because there is only getting worse.